adblockplus/testpages.adblockplus.org/README.md

 #### Revision

-`release-2020-1` is the revision of `adblockplusui/adblockpluschrome` used to build the `testpages` test image.
+`master` is the revision of `adblockplusui/adblockpluschrome` used to build the `testpages` test image.
 Other revisions can be built using the `REVISION` argument:
 ```
-docker build -t testpages --build-arg REVISION=master .
+docker build -t testpages --build-arg REVISION=other .
 ```

 #### Browser